aospapp/aosp/external/bc/manuals/development.md

 of time.

 I have tried to make it as easy as possible to run the history tests.
-They will run automatically if you use the `make test` command, and they will also use parallel execution with `make -j<cores> test`.
+They will run automatically if you use the `make test_history` command, and they will also use parallel execution with `make -j<cores> test_history`.

+However, the history tests are meant only to be run by maintainers of `bc`; they are *not* meant to be run by users and packagers.
+The reason for this is that they only seem to work reliably on Linux; `pexpect` seems to have issues on other platforms, especially timeout issues.

+Thus, they are excluded from running with `make test` and [`tests/all.sh`][225].
+However, they can be run from the [`scripts/release.sh`][83] script.

 All of the tests are contained in [`tests/history.py`][139].
 The reason for this is because they are in Python, and I don't have an easy way of including Python